 Skip to content

-socsemics is an ERC-supported project focused on the appraisal of so-called echo chambers, « bubbles » or, more broadly, fragmentation in online public spaces.
+socsemics was an ERC-supported project focused on the appraisal of so-called echo chambers, « bubbles » or, more broadly, fragmentation in online public spaces.

-The project addresses these phenomena through a dual socio-semantic approach, considering jointly the interactional and informational confinement of users.
+The project addressed these phenomena through a dual socio-semantic approach, considering jointly the interactional and informational confinement of users.

-socsemics is hosted by the Computational Social Science team at Centre Marc Bloch since early 2019 and will be active until 2024.
+socsemics has mainly been hosted by the Computational Social Science team at Centre Marc Bloch between 2019 and 2024.

 ABOUT THE PROJECT

-1. developing a comprehensive theory of reinforcing and self-sustaining socio-semantic communities by appraising the social, semantic and socio-semantic realms simultaneously;
+1. developed a methodology to appraise socio-semantic communities by appraising the social, semantic and socio-semantic realms simultaneously;

-2. drastically improving content analysis by replacing classical distributional approach with clause analysis, thus enabling quantitative approaches rendering the linguistic complexity of utterances in web corpuses;
+2. improved content analysis by focusing on clauses and sentence structure, rather than term distributions, thus rendering the linguistic complexity of utterances in web corpuses;

-3. fostering the interface between these methods and qualitative approaches, especially through a couple of broad case studies;
+3. fostered the interface between these methods and qualitative approaches, especially through a couple of broad case studies;

-4. interactive platforms implementing the above innovations and facilitating digital social research.
+4. implemented interactive platforms to facilitate digital social research.

 Publications